-In a food processor or stand mixer fitted with a paddle attachment, add the flour, sugar, baking powder, baking soda and salt.
-Mix to combine.
-Next add in the cubed butter and mix until the butter is incorporated.
-It should look like sand and the butter should be about the size of peas.
+In a food processor or stand mixer fitted with a paddle attachment, combine the flour, sugar, baking powder, baking soda and salt.
+Mix for 1 minute to combine.
+Next add in the cubed butter and mix on low to medium until the butter is incorporated.
+It should look like wet sand and the butter should be about the size of peas.

 While the dough chills, prepare the strawberries.
-Fully wash them and remove the stems.
+Wash, dry and remove the stems.
 Cut into ¼ inch thick slices and place into a bowl along with the lemon juice and ¼ cup of sugar.
-With a very sharp knife, making sure not to bruise the basil, roughly chop the leaves and add the to strawberries.
+With a very sharp knife, making sure not to bruise the basil, roughly chop the leaves and add to strawberries.
 Toss to combine and then refrigerate until needed, at least 2 hours.

 Preheat oven to 375F.
 Line a baking sheet with parchment paper or a silicone baking mat.

-While the biscuits are cooling, make the whipped cream.
-In a stand mixer fitted with a whisk attachment or with a hand mixer, beat the heavy cream with the vanilla and powdered sugar until soft peaks form.
+While the shortcakes are cooling make the whipped cream.
+In a stand mixer fitted with a whisk attachment or with a hand mixer, beat the heavy cream with the vanilla and powdered sugar until soft peaks form, about 3-5 minutes.
 Keep refrigerated until needed.

-To serve slice the biscuits in half horizontally.
-Place the bottom half on a plate or shallow bowl.
-Scoop a hefty amount of whipped cream on to the biscuit followed by the berries and basil with a drizzle of the juices.
-Top with remaining biscuit half.
+To serve slice the shortcakes in half horizontally.
+Place the bottom half on a plate or in a shallow bowl.
+Scoop a hefty amount of whipped cream followed by the berries and basil with a drizzle of the juices.
+Top with remaining half.

 Recipe Courtesy of Megan Mitchell